Ping Identity: History

 Vista Equity Partners, a private equity firm based in Austin, Texas, acquired majority ownership of Ping Identity in a leveraged buyout for $600 million on June 1, 2016.
 At the time of the sale, Ping Identity had already taken $125 million in funding.
+Shortly after the buyout, Ping Identity acquired UnboundID, and expanded its customer identity and directory capabilities.
+In 2018, the company acquired Elastic Beam, an API security firm, adding API security technology to its platform.